-Smith, a Republican, was the representative for Washington’s 3rd congressional district from 1995 to 1998.
+Smith was the representative for Washington’s 3rd congressional district and was a Republican.
+She served from 1995 to 1998.

-Each dot in the chart below was a member of the House of Representatives in 1998.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Smith is shown as a purple triangle. (analysis methodology)
+Smith is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1998 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Smith sponsored bills primarily in these issue areas: